 - Account Number Inconsistencies - Why and How to Fix for Accurate Account Mapping - how to stopping the stripping of leading and/or trailing 0s and make your account numbers consistent across GL, TB and Chart of Accounts

 - Data Formatting Guide: Looking up and Retrieving Data from Another File - Have some data that needs to be brought in from another file?
 Consult this guide.

-- Data Formatting Guide: Ungrouping Files: ungroup and split - Grouped files, especially with account headings followed by all transactions for each account, are very common but not readable by MindBridge.
+- Data Formatting Guide: Ungroup and split account numbers and descriptions - Grouped files, especially with account headings followed by all transactions for each account, are very common but not readable by MindBridge.
 Here's how to ungroup them.

-- Data Formatting Guide: Ungrouping and Split: extracting more complex patterns - More tips on ungrouping grouped files with more complex patterns to extract account information
+- Data Formatting Guide: Ungroup and split: Extract complex patterns - More tips on ungrouping grouped files with more complex patterns to extract account information

 - Data Formatting Guide: Ungrouping and Checking Imbalance - The formatted file does not balance!
 Review of ungrouping, and how to troubleshoot the imbalance